Helios113/deep_nano/content/post/_index.md

 ---
-title: Information about DeepNano group
+title: Welcome to the DeepNano group

 # Listing view
 view: compact